Frequently Asked Questions

 I have my Gun Trust now, what next?

-It’s also worth making a call to your local county records office to see if they keep trusts on hand for probate reasons.
+It’s also worth making a call to your local county records office to see if they keep records of Trusts on hand for probate reasons.
 This will NOT affect ATF processing.

 Are there any recurring or annual costs to a gun Trust?

-A: Not at all.
+Not at all.
 Zero.
 Zilch.
 Nada.
 You pay once and you’re done.
+Add as many NFA items as you’d like.

 How many NFA Trusts have you done and how long have you been in business?

-A: We started doing NFA Trusts in August of 2012 and to date we’ve done over 25,000 NFA Trusts and have never had one denied or delayed by the ATF.
+We started doing NFA Trusts in August of 2012.
+To date we’ve done tens of thousands of NFA Trusts (honestly we lost count years ago at around 25,000) and have never had one denied or delayed by the ATF.
 Not convinced?
 Click HERE to see what a random sampling of our customers think our service.

 Can I use the Trust for more than one item?